iglee42/AuxiliaUtilities/README.md

+# Auxilia Utilities
-# This Project is discontinuated feels free to use the code
+## This Project is discontinuated, feel free to use the code
-# The textures remains the property of @WoXayZ
+**The textures and models remains the property of me and @WoXayZ**